WeblateOrg/weblate/docs/usage.rst

 Should the translation be plural, multiple source strings and edit areas are shown, each described with label for plural form.

+Any special whitespace chars are underlined in red and indicated with grey symbols.
+Also more than one space is underlined in red to allow translator to keep formatting.

 There are various extra information which can be shown on this page.
 Most of them are coming from the project source code (like context, comments or where the message is being used).
 When you configure secondary languages in your